We have already studied D.C. Machines : Basics, Operating Modes & Applications

 In this type of arrangement a permanent magnet is placed across a conductor winding of copper wire.
 The winding is called armature winding and this winding is fed from a D.C.
 Supply system.

-At a given instant the commutator and brush arrangement magnetize a given part of the rotor and thus producing magnetic poles around that particular part.
-Which rotate that part forward and changing position of the rotor and thus changing position of part magnetized by armature winding and brushes-commutator arrangement.
+At a given instant the commutator and brush arrangement magnetise a given part of the rotor and thus producing magnetic poles around that particular part.
+Which rotate that part forward and changing position of the rotor and thus changing position of part magnetised by armature winding and brushes-commutator arrangement.
 This makes the rotor or D. C. Machine rotates continuously.

 Construction of D. C. Motor